 ARTICLE I - NAME

-The USTA SWS is a sectional association of the United States Tennis Association Incorporated (hereinafter “USTA”) and is empowered by the USTA to fulfill the constitutional purposes of the USTA and to manage the sport of tennis in the geographical area of the USTA SWS in accordance with the Constitution, Bylaws, and Regulations of the USTA.
+The SWS is a sectional association of the United States Tennis Association Incorporated (hereinafter “USTA”) and is empowered by USTA to fulfill the constitutional purposes of the USTA and to manage the sport of tennis in the geographical area of SWS in accordance with the Constitution, Bylaws, and Regulations of the USTA.

 ARTICLE III – PURPOSES

 The purposes of SWS are: to promote the development of tennis as a means of healthful recreation, physical fitness, and athletic competition; to promote the maintenance of high standards, fair play, and good sportsmanship; to encourage, sanction, and conduct tennis tournaments and events open to all individuals without regard to race, age, creed, sexual orientation, color, national origin, disability, or sex, and under the best conditions possible as to effectively promote the game of tennis to the general public; provided, however, participation in divisions of tournaments and other events may be restricted on the basis of sex or age; to maintain and enforce the Rules of Tennis determined by the International Tennis Federation; to maintain and enforce the regulations and policies established by USTA and SWS; and to carry on other similar activities permitted to be carried on by nonprofit corporations under the laws of Arizona.ADVERTISEMENT

 ARTICLE IV – REGIONS